 Alternatively, you should run your Link Checker, fix the errors and then deactivate it!

-Godaddy provides the P3 Plugin Profiler, an excellent tool to assess which plugins on your site are hogging the resources.
+Godaddy provides the P3 Plugin Profiler, an excellent but neglected tool to assess which plugins on your site are hogging the resources.
 It gives good hints on how to speed up website loading in the nifty pie chart graphics it produces.
-These show;
+These show percentage of page load consumed by;

 Two for One Plugins: In some cases, a plugin serves a dual purpose, allowing you to achieve a couple of desirable outcomes without increasing consumption of resources.
 An example might be a social widget that offers both Like buttons and links to your social media business pages.